 - 1 tablespoon lemon zest and 1 tablespoon juice

-- 1/2 teaspoon good quality lemon extract
+- 1/2 teaspoon good quality lemon extract or lemon oil

 - 1/2 cup sour cream, room temperature